Last updated: June 20, 2026

 Texas has pregnancy coverage through Medicaid for Pregnant Women and CHIP Perinatal.
 HHSC says Medicaid for Pregnant Women gives full Medicaid benefits during pregnancy and up to 12 months after the baby is born for eligible women.
 CHIP Perinatal is for some pregnant women who do not qualify for Medicaid and do not have other health insurance.

-If your plan says the mother is no longer active, ask if the pump can be ordered under the baby’s Medicaid or CHIP number.
-If your pregnancy coverage is confusing, ask the plan to check both the mother’s and baby’s eligibility.
+If your plan says the mother is no longer active, ask whether the pump can be ordered under the baby’s Medicaid or CHIP number.
+If your coverage is confusing, ask the plan to check both the mother’s and baby’s eligibility.
+For more health coverage background, see ASMOM’s Medicaid guide, Texas healthcare help, and postpartum guide.

 Private insurance and Marketplace plans